Common Tax Mistakes to Avoid:

 8. Ignoring Tax on Cryptocurrency Transactions

-9. Failure to Account for State and Local Taxes
+9. Overlooking State and Local Taxes

 Conclusion